Calibrating Bayesian Inference: Bayesian Inference and Statistical Validity

 In (\ref{eq:fubini1}), the incorrect posterior $\pr_{\TTheta|\yy}$ is deduced from the incorrect prior $\pr_{\TTheta}$, while the correct posterior $\tilde\pr_{\TTheta|\yy}$ and marginal $\tilde\pr_{\YY}$ are obtained from the correct $\tilde\pr_{\TTheta}$. $d\tilde\pr_{\TTheta|\yy}/d\pr_{\TTheta|\yy}$ denotes the Radon-Nikodym derivative (e.g., a density ratio, essentially) of the correct posterior with respect to incorrect posterior, which is assumed to exist.
-Because the right-hand sides of (\ref{eq:fubini1}) and (\ref{eq:fubini}) are unequal in general, the strong validity (\ref{eq:bcalib}) no longer holds.
-Outside of MC experiments, the extent to which the parameter generating prior deviates from the chosen prior for inference is typically unknown in practice, meaning that the validity of Bayesian procedures cannot be guaranteed.
+Because the right-hand side of (\ref{eq:fubini1}) differs from (\ref{eq:fubini}), Bayesian validity (\ref{eq:bcalib}) and (\ref{eq:bcalib1}) are no longer satisfied in general.